 - Not reviewing your analytics – Your analytics will tell you exactly how you are performing in terms of your keywords.
 It pays to visit your analytics as much as you can so you can implement the changes once a downtrend becomes evident.

 In online marketing, you need to lose some to gain some.
 But if you are losing more than what you gain, there is something wrong.
 Not addressing the problem early on will create a sinkhole- it will eat your business in time.
 So, in order to avoid this descent, you have to address the problem early and realize what you have to change.
-If you want to know more about this webinar, you can watch the full presentation here.

 - 3 Jun, 2015